Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective

 The complexity may stem from wireless data and network architecture.
 In fact, in AI wireless communication networks, the data is produced from both application traffic and information of devices and objects.
 Considering the complex wireless network with various data resources, it is challenging to extract data needed for the AI training of a specific task.
-In some cognitive network scenarios, how to label the massive learning data for training AI models is also highly challenging.
+In cognitive network scenarios, for example, how to label massive learning data for training AI models is also highly challenging.
+Moreover, in the big data era, the data sources generated from wireless systems usually refer to extremely large, heterogeneous and complex (semi-structured and unstructured) data-sets, which may not be handled by the conventional data processing methodologies \cite{challenge6}.
+Therefore, developing adaptive AI models that enable flexible data learning in dynamic and large-scale network scenarios is highly desirable.
 From the network architecture perspective, the traditional protocol of wireless communication is based on a multi-layer network architecture.
 However, currently it is difficult to determine which and how many layer should be configured to run AI functions and deploy AI technologies in devices.
 Therefore, it is essential to consider intelligent protocol architectures with the simplified and adaptive capability according to AI functions and requirements \cite{337}.